How to Sign Up for Adult Education: Quick Steps for Lifelong Learners

 Registration Steps

-Many adult education programs offer online registration.
+Most adult education programs offer online registration.

 1. Find a program near you

-2. Fill out an application form
+2. Complete the application form

-3. Take a placement test
+3. Take a placement test to gauge your level

 4. Meet with an advisor

-5. Choose your classes
+5. Select your classes

 Some centers might ask you to come in person.